 Other than this, let me face you with the reality that you can’t really predict the future.
 What if one day you lose the ability to use your legs despite still being in your 30s?
-That’s a bit of a drastic example but the idea is that you really wouldn’t want to wallow in self-pity thinking that if only, if only, you took that trip 5/10/20/30 years ago then you would have managed to at least have a taste of that wanderlust being fulfilled.
+Okay, that’s a bit of a drastic example but the idea is that you really wouldn’t want to wallow in self-pity thinking that if only you took that trip 5, 10, 20, 30 years ago then you would have managed to at least have a taste of that wanderlust being fulfilled.

 I bet you will say the same thing next year, and then the year after that, and so on… that it just becomes ‘never‘.

-Take it from the artists; when inspiration strikes them, do you think they just sit around and say “Ah, inspiration!
-Jolly good!
+Take it from the artists — when inspiration strikes them, do you think they just sit around and say “Ah, inspiration!
 I’ll use this for tomorrow, or next month, or next year!”

-I say this because for me, inspiration played a HUGE role in my life.
-I mainly acquired it through the people that I’ve met: they were nomads, backpackers and entrepreneurs who were mostly passing through the city of Manila, sharing their stories of adventure.
-One of those people was actually one of my best friends, and it was because of his life story and influence that my plans of working remotely was finally put into motion.
-He even helped me a lot in realizing that my fears shouldn’t hold me back—it should rather help me go forward because there were other things that I should be more concerned about: one of which is a possible future where I’m miserable and unhappy.
+I say this because, for me, inspiration played a HUGE role in my life.
+I mainly acquired it through the people that I met: they were nomads, backpackers, and entrepreneurs who were mostly passing through the city of Manila, sharing their stories of adventure.
+One of those people was actually one of my best friends, and it was because of his life story and influence that my plans of working remotely were finally put into motion.
+He even helped me a lot in realizing that my fears shouldn’t hold me back—they should rather help me go forward because there were other things that I should be more concerned about: one of which is a possible future where I’m miserable and unhappy.

-Needless to say, the effects and advantages of such a feeling is tremendous that you should never, ever, ignore it nor delay.
-If you want to travel NOW, then the time to act is definitely now..
+Needless to say, the effects and advantages of such a feeling are tremendous that you should never, ever, ignore it or delay it.
+If you want to travel NOW, then the time to act is definitely NOW.

 I guess you noticed that I brush a lot on the topic of ‘regret‘ in this post.